Ucnt/bro-json-to-tsv/README.md

 Covert Bro JSON files (specifically, conn, dns, http and ssl) in the input_folder to TSV in the output_folder

 ## Background

-Black Hills Information Security has an awesome project called RITA (https://www.blackhillsinfosec.com/projects/rita/) that analyzes bro, TSV, telemetry.
+Active Countermeasures (https://www.activecountermeasures.com/) has an awesome project called RITA (https://github.com/activecm/rita) that analyzes bro, TSV, telemetry.

 Security Onion, by default, creates the bro telemetry as JSON and, for me as an example, several other vendors only take JSON.
 So, I needed a way to have both types.